Achieving a Sound Future

 Healthy Eating.
 Healthy Communities.
 Building a Sustainable Food Future.

 Groundbreaking for Capital Public Radio’s garden/food literacy initiative commenced on June 24, 2014.
 The build out will continue over the next three months.
 A series of raised beds, drip irrigation system, composting system, ADA compliant wheel chair accessible paths, and wrought iron arbors among other elements, will be installed.
 The Capital Public Radio garden project will generate sufficient annual revenue to sustain its own operating cost and provide ongoing food literacy education and enriching programs to children, families and the greater Sacramento community.
 In addition, the garden will provide fresh fruit and vegetables to local Sacramento Food Banks, and work to support and enhance school lunch programs in select urban schools in zip codes of concern.
-A formal ribbon-cutting ceremony is scheduled for October 24, 2014 (National Food Day).
-Capital Public Radio is hosting a special event from 4:30 – 6:30 PM.
+A formal ribbon-cutting ceremony was held October 24, 2014 (National Food Day).

 FOOD AND SUSTAINABILITY REPORTER